Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 • Folk remedies - celandine juice, onion, acetic acid, etc. (see)

-Treatment with any non-prescription drugs may not be safe, especially without an accurate diagnosis.
-What do dermatologists offer today to remove, remove warts on crayfish, on fingers?
+Treatment with any over-the-counter medications may not be safe, especially without an accurate diagnosis.
+What do dermatologists offer today to remove and remove warts on cancers and on the fingers?

-- a fairly effective method of getting rid of warts, very fast, painless, but still quite expensive (from 300 to 5000 rubles for 1 element).
-In terms of cosmetic effect, today this is considered the best option for removal, since there are almost no scars and scars after the procedure, the doctor can easily control the intensity of exposure, recovery after the procedure is quite fast, and the removed neoplasm can be examined histologically.
+- a fairly effective method of getting rid of warts, very fast, painless, but still quite expensive (from 300 to 5000 rubles per 1 element).
+In terms of cosmetic effect, today this is considered the best option for removal, since there are almost no scars left after the procedure, the doctor can easily control the intensity of the effect, recovery after the procedure is quite fast, and the removed tumor can be examined histologically.

-Cryotherapy or - the procedure in some cases is quite painful, but with a competent assessment of the doctor's depth of exposure, it does not leave marks.
-However, in some cases it requires a second procedure, the disadvantage is pain after the procedure for 1-2 days and the formation of a bubble, which should be treated with a strong solution of potassium permanganate for a week.
+Cryotherapy or - the procedure in some cases is quite painful, but with a competent assessment by the doctor of the depth of impact, it does not leave any traces.
+However, in some cases it requires a second procedure, the disadvantage is that there is pain after the procedure for 1-2 days and the formation of a bubble, which should be treated with a strong solution of potassium permanganate for a week.

-The electrocoagulation method is used to treat warts on the fingers, on the palms under the influence of high frequency current, this is a bloodless method, but it is used for small warts without a deep root, therefore, for example, this method is not removed.
+The electrocoagulation method is used to treat warts on the fingers and palms under the influence of high-frequency current; this is a bloodless method, but is used for small warts without a deep root, therefore, for example, they are not removed using this method.

 Chemicals used to remove warts

-Among ready-made pharmaceutical products that are sold in pharmacies for removing warts on the fingers, palms, body, legs, the following can be distinguished:
+Among the ready-made pharmaceutical products that are sold in pharmacies for removing warts on the fingers, palms, body, and legs, the following can be distinguished:

-Super celandine- this is an alkaline solution that has nothing to do with the medicinal plant celandine, it is sodium and potassium hydroxide, the price is about 20 rubles. in a pharmacy, according to those who used it, it is considered best remedy for warts.
-Do not use on the genital area, décolleté, face, neck and sensitive skin.
+Super celandine- this is an alkaline solution that has nothing to do with the medicinal plant celandine, it is sodium and potassium hydroxide, the price is about 20 rubles. in the pharmacy, according to reviews of those who have used it, it is considered best remedy for warts.
+Do not use on the genital area, décolleté, face, neck or sensitive skin.

-Verrukacid- also applies to chemicals, which include phenol and metacresol, costing about 180 rubles.
+Verrucacid- also refers to chemicals that contain phenol and metacresol, costing about 180 rubles.

 Solcoderm- a solution consisting of 4 acids: acetic, lactic, oxalic and nitric, its price is about 400 rubles.

-• Cryopharm, Wartner cryo- this is a spray with a refrigerant temperature of -57C, it is used with an applicator, the price is up to 600 rubles.
+• Cryopharma, Wartner cryo- this is a spray with refrigerant at a temperature of -57C, it is used using an applicator, the price is up to 600 rubles.

-• Salicylic acid- it is applied with an applicator or used as a sticky bandage - Urgocor corn or Mozolin, as well as in the form of Galmanin powder.
+• Salicylic acid- it is applied using an applicator or used as an adhesive bandage - Urgocor corn or Mozolin, as well as in the form of Galmanin powder.

-Before using any folk remedy or a finished drug, it is necessary to steam the wart for 5-10 minutes, then wipe the skin dry and apply the solution.
-For salicylic acid, treatment is required for a long time - 1-3 weeks, for other drugs, sometimes a one-time treatment or a repeat of the procedure after 2 weeks is sufficient.
+Before using any folk remedy or finished medicinal product, it is necessary to steam the wart for 5-10 minutes, then wipe the skin dry and apply the solution.
+For salicylic acid, treatment is required for a long time - 1-3 weeks; for other drugs, sometimes a one-time treatment or repeating the procedure after 2 weeks is sufficient.

-Among the folk methods of treating warts on the fingers, nails, hands, the most effective is natural cauterization, which can be done independently during the grass flowering period from May to June.
+Among the traditional methods of treating warts on the fingers, nails, and hands, the most effective is natural cauterization, which can be done independently during the flowering period of the grass from May to June.

-With such a nuisance as warts, many people face.
-Someone tries not to pay attention to them, but for someone they bring true suffering.
+Many people face such a nuisance as warts.
+Some people try to ignore them, but for others they bring true suffering.
 Are these formations so harmless and how can you get rid of them?

-Skin growths of various shapes, sizes and colors, called warts, are the result of a viral infection.
-These benign growths grow quite quickly, often spread and recur.
-The appearance of growths is associated with the ingestion of the human papillomavirus (HPV).
-Warty formations on the skin are a consequence of the local reproduction of this virus, during which the pathogen is able to change the epidermal cells, forcing them to pathological growth.
+Skin growths of different shapes, sizes and colors, called warts, are the result of a viral infection.
+These benign formations grow quite quickly, often spread and recur.
+The appearance of growths is associated with the entry of the human papillomavirus (HPV) into the body.
+Warty formations on the skin are a consequence of local reproduction of this virus, during which the pathogen is able to change epidermal cells, forcing them to pathological growth.

-Approximately 60-65% of the total population of the planet has the virus in the body, while the external manifestations of its presence, that is, warts, are present in 10-12% of carriers, and about 70% had unpleasant growths in the past.
+Approximately 60–65% of the entire population of the planet has the virus in their bodies, while 10–12% of carriers have external manifestations of its presence, that is, warts, and about 70% have had unpleasant growths in the past.

-Modern medicine knows dozens of types of HPV that can affect the skin and cause changes in the epithelium.
+Modern medicine knows dozens of types of HPV that can infect the skin and cause changes in the epithelium.
 Each type of wart is associated with certain strains of the virus.

-Warts are a contagious disease that develops as a result of direct or indirect contact with a person who has any kind of these epithelial formations.
-At the same time, you can get infected from an infected person with clean skin.
+Warts are a contagious disease; they develop as a result of direct or indirect contact with a person who has any type of these epithelial formations.
+At the same time, you can become infected from an infected person with clean skin.
 The virus can also be carried by animals.
-The incubation period lasts on average from a month to six months, sometimes more than 2-3 years.
+The incubation period lasts on average from a month to six months, sometimes more than 2–3 years.
 However, infection does not always lead to the appearance of warts.
-Only under favorable conditions for the virus does it begin to multiply rapidly in the epidermis.
+Only under favorable conditions for the virus does it begin to rapidly multiply in the epidermis.

-The transmission of the pathogen occurs by contact or household means:
+Transmission of the pathogen occurs through contact or household means:

-• with direct interaction with the patient - touch, kiss;
+• in direct interaction with the patient - touching, kissing;

-• through household items, things for general or personal use: clothes and shoes, combs, toys, towels, chairs and handrails in public transport, door handles, sports equipment in common areas;
+• through household items, things of general or personal use: clothes and shoes, combs, toys, towels, chairs and handrails in public transport, door handles, sports equipment in common rooms;

-• a species such as plantar warts is often infected when walking shoeless in a pool, sauna, wearing the shoes of a sick person;
+• a type such as plantar warts often becomes infected when walking barefoot in a pool, sauna, or wearing shoes of a sick person;

-• to small children, the virus can pass from the mother during delivery, while, in addition to warts, papillomatosis of the respiratory tract may occur;
+• For young children, the virus can pass from the mother during delivery, and in addition to warts, respiratory tract papillomatosis may occur;

 • the anogenital type of formations can be transmitted through sexual contact.

-It is also possible self-infection, or autoinoculation, which is not so rare.
-Warty growths around the nails occur due to the habit of biting the nails and skin on the fingers, and flat formations on the face appear due to shaving or cosmetic procedures associated with possible microtrauma to the skin, such as peeling.
+Self-infection, or autoinoculation, is also possible, which is not so rare.
+Warty growths near the nails occur due to the habit of biting nails and skin on the fingers, and flat formations on the face appear due to shaving or cosmetic procedures associated with possible microtrauma of the skin, such as peeling.

-A wart is the result of local multiplication of a virus in the skin.
+A wart is the result of local reproduction of a virus in the skin

-Pathology affects people of any age, schoolchildren - to a somewhat greater extent than adults.
+People of any age are susceptible to pathology, schoolchildren - to a slightly greater extent than adults.

 What contributes to the development of the disease

 The pathogen enters the human body through skin lesions - cracks, abrasions, scratches.
-If the immune system works well, then antibodies are formed against the virus that neutralize it, and it is excreted from the body in six months or a year.
-Accordingly, formations on the skin are not formed.
-If the immune defense (general or skin) is impaired, then the virus begins active reproduction and changes in the skin epithelium - warts of one type or another are formed.
+If the immune system works well, then antibodies are formed against the virus, neutralizing it, and it is eliminated from the body after six months to a year.
+Accordingly, no formations are formed on the skin.
+If the immune defense (general or skin) is impaired, the virus begins to actively reproduce and change the skin epithelium - warts of one type or another are formed.

 Various diseases and certain factors can weaken the immune system: